 Having an experienced attorney is a must in these kinds of cases because they are so complicated.
-Your lawyer will be able to identify and locate every possible defendant, bring in expert witnesses, and negotiate with insurance.
+Your lawyer such as Calhoon and Kaminsky P.C. will be able to identify and locate every possible defendant, bring in expert witnesses, and negotiate with insurance.
 They also understand the full value of your case, so you won’t risk settling for too little and being left unable to cover your costs.

 Many medical device lawyers work on a contingency fee basis, which means they won’t collect their fees until your case is settled or you win in court.
 You’ll also find that most of them offer free initial consultations.
 If you’ve been hurt by a medical device, you have nothing to lose and everything to gain by taking them up on it.